monkeypangit/thermalemulator/README.md

 Simulation of 3d printer build plate thermals.
-Not not assume this is accurate.
+Please do not assume this is accurate.

 Will add info later.